 Knysna’s success in the timber industry was instrumental in the growth of the town.
 By 1880, Knysna had become home to over a thousand people.
 It merged with three neighbouring settlements to create a municipality termed ‘The Knysna’.
 Export of timber continued under George Parkes, with logs from the forests transported overseas.
 The company Geo Parkes & Sons still operates from 1 St George’s Street today!

 The forests surrounding Knysna – temperate rainforests – are just one of this thriving town’s attractions, perfect for walking, hiking, biking, and runs.
 The terrain is hilly, adjoining the Outeniqua Mountains.
 At this altitude, colourful fynbos thrive, and you can look out for leopard, grey rhebuck, klipspringer, an assortment of rodents, and plenty of birds.
-There are a few elephants in residence too – if you’re a fan of the gentle giants, you will love Knysna Elephant Park, for walks and rides!
+There are a few elephants in residence too – if you’re a fan of the gentle giants, you will love Knysna Elephant Park.

 Knysna’s waters provide opportunities for swimming, kayaking, and fishing.
-Visitors are advised to keep away from the dangerous Heads, but the lagoon and river are perfect for boat trips and a very scenic swim!
+Visitors are advised to keep away from the dangerous Heads, but the estuary (known as Knysna Lagoon) and river are perfect for boat trips and a very scenic swim!
 The lagoon boasts a number of lovely secluded beaches, and links to Thesen Island along a brick promenade.